davidenco88/product-manager-server/README.md

 ### Instructions to request to the API "Product manager server"

-In this API rest is avaible the CRUD funtionalities, you can do the following request:
+In this API rest is available the CRUD functionalities, you can do the following requests:

 - GET --> Get all registers: